Termite Treatment Cost: 2026 Prices by Type

 Warranty and ongoing monitoring

 Most reputable companies include a 1-year warranty with treatment.
 Extended warranties (5 to 10 years) and annual renewal inspections add $100 to $300 per year.
 This ongoing cost is worth budgeting for, as it ensures early detection of new activity.
+Many homeowners bundle their termite bond with an annual pest control plan for broader protection.

 Signs You Need Termite Treatment